IBM/cp4aiops-connectors-ticket-template/InstallGithubTemplate.md

 # Github Integration Template

-This page provides a complete end to end scenario to get the github template connector  `github-grpc-connector-template` running in CP4AIOps.
+This page provides a complete end to end scenario to get the github integration template `github-grpc-connector-template` running in CP4AIOps.

-Completed code can be found via: https://github.com/cookcm/cp4waiops-connectors-java-template

 # Prerequisites
 - Podman (https://podman.io/docs/installation) or Rancher Desktop (https://rancherdesktop.io/)
 - CPAIOps installed
-- Docker image repository
+- Docker image repository (ex: https://hub.docker.com)

 # Development Environment Setup
 1. Fork the repo: https://github.com/IBM/cp4aiops-connectors-ticket-template
 This operation clones the repository and all its branches into your account.

 2. Clone Your Fork to your local machine.
-Replace YourUsername with your GitHub username
+Replace `YourUsername` with your GitHub username
 ```bash
 git clone https://github.com/YourUsername/cp4aiops-connectors-github-template.git
 ```